qiboteam/qibolab/doc/source/tutorials/lab.rst

-Note that the key used in the JSON should be the same with the instrument name used in the instrument dictionary when instantiating the :class:`qibolab.platform.platform.Platform`, in this case ``"twpa_pump"``.
+Note that the key used in the JSON should be the same with the instrument name used in the instrument dictionary when instantiating the :class:`qibolab.Platform`, in this case ``"twpa_pump"``.

 .. testcode::  python